-- [22] Mr Chen's immigration situation in New Zealand had been complicated by a history that involved him making applications under more than one name.
-In a letter dated 6 July 2007 Immigration New Zealand had raised concerns regarding that issue. - [23] Mr Chen's former adviser lodged an application for a work permit under section 35A, dated 25 March 2009.
-The application addressed Mr Chen's then circumstances and the issue of him changing his name. - [24] On 22 October 2009 Immigration New Zealand prepared a report regarding Mr Chen's circumstances.
+- [23] Mr Chen's immigration situation in New Zealand had been complicated by a history that involved him making applications under more than one name.
+In a letter dated 6 July 2007 Immigration New Zealand had raised concerns regarding that issue. - [24] An application for a work permit under section 35A had been lodged by Mr Chen's former adviser by letter dated 25 March 2009.
+The application addressed Mr Chen's then circumstances and the issue of him changing his name. - [25] On 22 October 2009 Immigration New Zealand prepared a report regarding Mr Chen's circumstances.
 This report was in the period immediately prior to AGC commencing representing Mr Chen.
-The report reviewed Mr Chen's application under section 35A, which had presented a detailed history to explain the reasons for his change of name and his circumstances.
-The report indicated that Immigration New Zealand had fully considered that material.
+The report reviewed Mr Chen's application under section 35A.
+It is evident from the report that Mr Chen's application under section 35A had presented a detailed history to explain the reasons for Mr Chen's change of name and his circumstances.
+It was also evident Immigration New Zealand had fully considered that material.